lorol/LITTLEFS/README.md

 ### Differences with SPIFFS

-- LittleFS has folders, you need need to iterate files in folders.
+- LittleFS has folders, you need to iterate files in folders.
 See **To Do** below.
 - At root a "/folder" = "folder"
 - Requires a label for mount point, NULL will not work
 - maxOpenFiles parameter is unused, kept for compatibility